 Copyright 2010 Anne Kathryn Alexander

 Alexander, Anne Kathryn.
-"Bioremediation and biocatalysis with Polaromonas sstrain JS666." dissertation, University of Iowa, 2010.
+"Bioremediation and biocatalysis with Polaromonas sstrain JS666."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.